-The Company's amended stock option plan (the "Amended Option Plan") for senior officers, directors, employees and consultants of the Company was approved by shareholders at the annual general and special meeting held on June 22, 2022 (the "2022 Meeting").
+The Company's Amended Option Plan for senior officers, directors, employees and consultants of the Company was approved by shareholders at the annual general and special meeting held on June 26, 2024 (the "2024 Meeting") and the Exchange on April 24, 2025.
 The Amended Option Plan provides for the issuance of stock options to acquire up to 10% of the Company's issued and outstanding capital as at the date of grant, subject to standard anti-dilution adjustment.
 This is a "rolling plan" as the number of Shares reserved for issuance pursuant to the grant of stock options will increase as the Company's issued and outstanding share capital increases.
 At no time will more than 10% of the outstanding Shares be subject to grant under the Amended Option Plan.
 The Company has no incentive plans other than the Amended Option Plan.
 At the Meeting, shareholders will be asked to ratify, confirm, and approve the Amended Option Plan.
 For further details, see "Particulars of Matters to be Acted Upon - Ratification of Approved Amended Option Plan".